 The best newsrooms even allow your audiences to subscribe to the updates that interest them, organizing themselves into beautiful contact lists.
 What better way to nurture relationships than by knowing that your audiences want to hear from you?

-2. Improve your brand recognition
+2. Company newsrooms improve your brand recognition

-Great newsrooms are branded just like the rest of your corporate website.
+Great online newsrooms are branded just like the rest of your corporate website.
 So every user, whether journalist, shareholder, or member of the public, will be fully immersed in your brand when reading your latest news.
 Getting your newsroom branding isn’t just important to your design wizard (we all have one, right?).
 It’s important because it reassures your reader that they are reading a legitimate and credible source.

-Your newsroom should also allow you to publish curated media kits so that your visitors can download the files they need.
+Your online newsroom should also allow you to publish curated media kits so that your visitors can download the files they need.
 By making your assets available to the public, you increase your chance of them being splashed all over your dream publications without worrying about expired media links and compressed files.

 If media kits sound too public, some newsrooms allow you to password-protect your media kits—keeping your top-secret files safe and creating a happy medium that would even satisfy Goldilocks.

-3. Increase audience engagement
+3. Online newsrooms increase audience engagement

 Relationship building should never be one-sided.
 Thankfully, far from encouraging you to pump information into the ether, newsrooms strengthen your ability to engage with your audience.
 Features like Virtual Events allow you to hold online press conferences, webinars, and product launches.